MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-machine-learning-server-enterprise.md

    1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.
 Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-authentication.md#local).

    >[!NOTE]
-   >Alternately, use the command-line switches to bypass the interactive steps to install the node and set an admin password.
-The switches are `-silentwebnodeinstall mypassword`.
+   >Bypass the interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword`.
 Learn about all command line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

 1. In the same utility, test the configuration.
 From the main utility menu, choose **Run Diagnostic Tests** and choose a [diagnostic test](../operationalize/configure-run-diagnostics.md).